development0261/Python-Django-Coding-Standard/README.md

     * Facilitates easy maintenance and modification of existing code
     * Since the class is sharable, the code can be reused
     * Since the class is sharable, the code can be reused and many other such Advantages.

+# The Code layout:
+  * Imports, Blank Lines, and the Indentations:
+    The import should be in a particular sequence.
+At first, the standard libraries, then the third party, and at the last, the local libraries should be imported.
+If you only     need a single function/class from the import, do an absolute import.
+It makes your code much cleaner, accurate, and easy to identify.
+Don’t forget to add a space between     different types of imports.

+  * There should be two blank lines surrounding classes and top-level functions.
+The methods inside of the class should be surrounded by a single blank line only.
+The preferred method of indentation is spaces, the 4 spaces indentation is accepted and accurate, but still, most people prefer tab indentation.
+Please keep in mind not to mix both spaces and tabs for indentation.

+      * Don't forget to add a space between different group of imports

+      * first of all, the standard library imports
+       ```
+        import standard_library_import_a
+        import standard_library_import_b

+       ```

+      * then,the third party imports
+        ```
+        import third_party_import_a
+        import third_party_import_b
+        import third_party_import_c
+        ```
+      * at the last, local library import

+        ```
+        from local_library import local_a, local_b
+        from local_library_two import local_c
+        ```

+      * two blank lines for top level functions

+        ```
+        def top_level_function(argument):
+        ```
+      * A standard four space indent
+        ```
+        print(argument)
+        ```
+   * Whitespaces, Trailing Commas, and String Quotes
+      * One should avoid extra white spaces, there must be a single white space around both sides of an operator, one after the comma and none inside opening or closing of       parenthesis.
+Both single quotes and double quotes are acceptable in python, you should use both if you need quotes inside quotes to avoid syntax error and extra backslash.
+        * Examples of commas and whitespaces
+          ```
+              x,  y = 30,  "text inside quotes"
+              z = 'text inside quotes'
+              if x == 30: print(x, y, z)
+          ```
+        * how to use quotes inside quotes
+        ```
+              text = "This text is using 'the single quote' inside double quote"
+              print(text)
+        ```
+   * Naming Conventions
+      * Use grammatically correct variable names, the class name should start with an uppercase and must follow camelCase convention If more than two words are to be used.
+In the same way, a function name should be joined with an underscore, and it must be lowercase.
+In method arguments, always use self as the first argument to declare an instance variable.
+In the same way, use ‘cls’ for the first argument for the class method.
+If the function name clashes with a reserved argument, use an underscore instead of a wrong spelling.
+Constants are declared in all capital letters.
+          * class name follows camelcase convention
+          ```
+            class StudentDetails:

+            def __init__(self, first_name, last_name):
+            self.first_name = first_name
+            self.last_name = last_name
+          ```
+          * Method name, variable names in lowercase joined with an underscore
+          ```
+            def grade(self, marks_obtained):
+          ```
+          * constants in capital
+          ```
+            GRACE = 2
+            marks_obtained = GRACE + marks_obtained
+            if marks_obtained > 90:
+            self.student_grade = 'A'
+            elif marks_obtained > 70:
+            student_grade = 'B'
+            else:
+            student_grade = 'C'
+          ```

+   * Exception Handling for every critical situation
+        ```
+            try:
+            file = open('filename.txt')
+            file.write('Hello World')

+            except Exception as e:
+            print('Cannot open the file :', e)

+            finally:
+            file.close()
+        ```

+   * Use DRY (Don’t Repeat Yourself):
+      * Always use the DRY principle to reuse the code.
+The best way to do it is to use functions and classes.
+The common functions can be put into a separate utils.py file and can be used several times instead of creating similar functions again and again.
+Suppose if you need to read three files, instead of writing code for file read thrice, you can read it as a function and save your time.
+          * function to read the file read
+          ```
+          def file_read(filename):
+          with open(filename, 'r') as f:
+          return f.read()

+          qualities = file_read('quality.txt')
+          description = file_read('description.txt')
+          summary = file_read('summary.txt')
+          ```
+   * What to use?
+Tuples, Lists of Dictionaries
+      * Use tuples when data is non-changeable, dictionaries when you need to map things, and lists if your data can change later on.

+          * tuples are used when data is constant
+            ```
+            colors_of_rainbow = ('V', 'I', 'B', 'G', 'Y', 'O', 'R')
+            ```
+          * lists where data can be mutated
+             ```
+            movies_to_watch  = ['Inception', 'Iron Man', 'Wonder Woman']
+            ```
+          * Using lists in mapping is wrong
+          * O(n) time would be taken to extract marks
+            ```
+            marks_obtained = [['History', 30], ['English', 35], ['Physics', 45]]
+            ```
+          * dicts when mapping is needed
+          * dicts take O(1) time to get key value
+            ```
+            marks_obtained = {'History': 30, 'English': 35, 'Physics': 45}
+            ```

+   * Use the ‘with’ statement while opening a file, the ‘with’ statement closes the file even if there is an exception raised
+      ```
+        import csv
+        with open('filename.csv', 'r') as file:
+        csv_reader = csv.reader(file)
+        for line in csv_reader:
+        print(line)
+      ```